amikable-tech/Javascript-refresher/README.md

 # Javascript-refresher
-Practicing what I have previously learnt about Javascript
+Practicing what I have previously learnt on Javascript